goncalo-oliveira/rest-client/README.md

 .GetAsync( "users" );
 ```

-It's worth noting that `IRestRequest` instances are reusable and multiple operations can be performed with the same instance.
+> The instance returned by the `Configure` method is not the same as the original.
+It's also worth noting that the new instance is reusable and multiple operations can be performed with it.
 Here's an example

 ```csharp
 var request = restClient.Configure( options =>